Design, build, and program robots at a robotics camp this summer.

 • Google Android™ App Development with Java

 • Modding & Programming with Minecraft

 OTHER SUMMER PROGRAMS

-Visit www.iDProgrammingAcademy.com for more information and to register online (check real-time-up-to-the-minute-availability).
-Or call 1-888-709-TECH (8324) to speak to a Program Advisor.
-Flexibility!
-Enroll now and make changes up until 3 weeks before the start of your session without penalty fees.
+Visit iDProgrammingAcademy.com for more information and to register online (check up-to-the-minute-availability).
+Or, call 1-888-709-TECH (8324) to speak to a Program Advisor.
+Flexible enrollment—enroll now and make changes up until 3 weeks before your session without any change fees.